Cleaning GuidesHow Often Should You Clean Your Carpet?

 Here you will learn how to get rid of the new carpet smell (or reduce it as much as possible) and why your carpet stink in the first place.

-“This way you know it’s new”, they say.
-But… if the carpet is new, then why does it smell like a farmyard, or like a sheep, or maybe even like a fish?
+“This way, you know it’s new”, they say.
+But… if the carpet is new, then why does it smell like feet?

 As an industrially processed product, the carpet is manufactured using multiple chemical ingredients.
 That new carpet odour is caused by volatile organic compounds (VOC), and the process of these compounds being released into the air is called carpet off-gassing.

-If your rug is not brand new and started to smell bad right after you’ve cleaned it, here you can find what might be the cause of the unpleasant odour.
+If your rug is not brand new and started to smell bad right after you’ve cleaned it, check our post on what to do if you are experiencing a smelly carpet after cleaning.

-Almost any brand new carpet does give off some VOC’s fumes that leave a musty scent, especially the ones made from synthetic fibres.
+Almost any brand-new carpet does give off some VOC fumes that leave a musty carpet scent, especially the ones made from synthetic fibres.